How much does it cost to go to East Georgia State College?

 How Much are Prices Increasing for Freshmen?

-Over a period of three years, the average net price paid by all freshmen at East Georgia State College has increased by an average of 2.3% per year.
+Over a period of five years, the average net price paid by all freshmen at East Georgia State College has increased by an average of 2.3% per year.

 Low Net Price for Students Receiving Aid